HS2 Euston delays to cost more, National Audit Office warns

 In 2010, the overall project was expected to cost £33bn but is now expected to be £71bn.

-Labour's Dame Meg Hillier, chairwoman of the Committee of Public Accounts, said: "Attempts to reset the High Speed 2 Euston Station have failed.
+Labour's Dame Meg Hillier, chairwoman of the Public Accounts Committee, said: "Attempts to reset the High Speed 2 Euston Station have failed.

 "It is still unaffordable and no further forward than it was three years ago."